-Forwarded message warns women not to drink bottled water that has been left in a warm car for any length of time because, supposedly, the heat causes cancer-producing toxins to 'leak' from the plastic into the water.
+Forwarded message says don't drink bottled water that has been sitting in a warm car for any length of time because, supposedly, the heat causes cancer-producing toxins to 'leak' from the plastic into the water.

 Description: Email rumor / Viral text